ArduPilot/ardupilot_wiki/common/source/docs/common-landing-gear.rst

 .. image:: ../../../images/LandingGear_HobbyKing.jpg
     :target: ../_images/LandingGear_HobbyKing.jpg

-Connecting to the Flight Controller
+Connecting to the Autopilot
 ===================================

-Most retractable landing gear will require just a single PWM cable to be connected to one of the flight controller outputs, selected using the SERVOx_FUNCTION set to 29 for that output.
+Most retractable landing gear will require just a single PWM cable to be connected to one of the autopilot outputs, selected using the SERVOx_FUNCTION set to 29 for that output.

 Setup through the Mission Planner
 =================================